 Our dentists can evaluate the shape and surface of newly emerged teeth to spot any irregularities in the surface and may recommend fissure sealant to prevent future complications.

-Fissure sealants can save money by preventing the need for future treatments, and cost as little as £28 per tooth.
+Fissure sealants can save money by preventing the need for future treatments.